Loer Lab People Teaching Research Protocols Images Links Contact

 Emily

 Sydney Wong '21 joined the lab in Fall 2019 to work on neuronal specification in the satellite model organism Pristionchus pacificus, a relative of the better known nematode C. elegans.
-She is attending medical school in her home state of Washington in Fall 2022.
+She is currently in medical school at the University of Washington.

 Laine